THR: Reconciliation Through Film

-The Truth Healing and Reconciliation (THR) Resource Team invites you to engage with themes of colonization and Indigenous resilience through film with our second edition of online national film screenings.
+Engage with themes of colonization and Indigenous resilience through film with our online national film screenings.

-Based on the successful Young Adult THRRG format, participants are given 2 weeks to view a film, read supporting materials and then come together for a scheduled video conference calls to debrief.
-Reflection Groups follow a facilitated sharing circle format that continues the themes and Enduring Understandings developed by the THRRG Task Force.
+How it works: Participants have 2 weeks to view a film, read supporting materials and then come together for a scheduled video conference call to debrief.

-- Register through the links below for each film before the deadline.
-Access to the film and any other information you may need will be emailed to you the day after the registration deadline
+- Register for each film before the deadline.
+Everything you need will be emailed to you the day after the registration deadline.

 - Over the following 2 weeks, consider the reflection questions provided as you watch the film and engage with the supporting materials.

 - Join the online Reflection Group to debrief.
 Commitment matters!
 Registration to view the film indicates a firm commitment to attend.